MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/index.rst

 =======================

-IsoDesign is a scientific tool designed to optimize the choice of the optimal isotopic composition of labeled substrates in 13C fluxomic labelling experiments.
+IsoDesign is a scientific tool designed to optimize the choice of the optimal isotopic composition of labeled substrates in 13C fluxomic labeling experiments.

 Simulated labeling is calculated using the `influx_si software <https://influx-si.readthedocs.io/en/latest/index.html/>`_ , distributed with IsoDesign.